-NVMS CRC Advisory Council
+NVMS Advisory Council

 NVMS Conflict Resolution Center has created a new Advisory Council to advance the mission of the organization.
 The Council is comprised of community leaders who have had significant involvement with NVMS CRC and those who offer special expertise and experience to promote the organization’s goals of partnership creation and community engagement.
 The Board of Directors approved the Board charter establishing the Advisory Council during its December board meeting on December 17, 2020.